Questions to ask:

-For every person with a Series II 3800 the SC pulley swap should be the first thing considered.
+For every person with a Series II 3800, the SC pulley swap should be the first thing considered.
 It offers the largest HP/dollar value of any mod.
 You will need a special tool to do the install which can be bought or rented.
 Install time is about 1 hour.
-If this is the only mod you plan on doing then the 3.5″ pulley should be used.
+If this is the only mod you plan on doing, then the 3.5″ pulley should be used.
 The stock belt can usually be used but we recommend the 4060658 belt or our oversized tensioner pulley.
-The 3.5″ pulley swap will give you ~20 additional HP.
-2004+ Grand Prix (Series III) supercharged cars will require colder Tstat, colder spark plugs, cold air intake, TB spacer, and bolt in ZZP downpipe and that will just allow you to run a 3.6″ pulley.
+The 3.5″ pulley swap will give you about 20 additional HP.
+2004+ Grand Prix (Series III) supercharged cars will require colder thermostat, colder spark plugs, cold air intake, TB spacer, and bolt in ZZP downpipe and that will just allow you to run a 3.6″ pulley.

-Series II – If you plan on doing other modifications as well then the 3.4″ pulley is a better choice.
+Series II – If you plan on doing other modifications as well, then the 3.4″ pulley is a better choice.
 It requires a smaller belt or an oversized tensioner pulley.
-The 3.4 will give ~25 additional HP.
-Supporting mods that are required include colder Tstat, stage 1 throttle body, colder spark plugs, cold air intake, TB spacer, we recommend at minimum installing the Ubend delete, but the best exhaust mod is our downpipe.
-For additional exhaust flow, you could look into our stainless Powerlog.
+The 3.4 will give about 25 additional HP.
+Supporting mods that are required include: colder thermostat, stage 1 throttle body, colder spark plugs, cold air intake, and a TB spacer.
+We recommend at minimum, installing the Ubend delete, but the best exhaust mod is our downpipe.
+For additional exhaust flow, you could look into our stainless Power log.

 Available octane plays a part as well.
-If you live in a state with only 91 octane available you will need to do additional mods to run a 3.4″ pulley without KR.
-You might want to consider the 3.5.
-If you live in Indiana or parts of the country with 94 or 95 octane available, it will be very easy to run the 3.4 pulley w/o KR.
-Keep in mind that a larger pulley with no KR will make more HP than a smaller with less timing (more KR).
+If you live in a state with only 91 octane available, you will need to do additional mods to run a 3.4″ pulley without KR.
+You might want to consider the 3.5” pulley.
+If you live in Indiana or parts of the country with 94 or 95 octane available, it will be very easy to run the 3.4” pulley without KR.
+Keep in mind that a larger pulley with no KR will make more HP than a smaller pulley with less timing (more KR).

-If you plan on continuing to mod your 3800 in the future you should buy our modular pulley system.
+If you plan on continuing to mod your 3800 in the future, then you should buy our modular pulley system.
 The assembly is lighter than a press on but more importantly, it will make future pulley swaps easy without needing to use the puller tool again.
 Then as you mod your car, you can buy smaller pulleys.
-This will allow you to run one size pulley for the street and one for the track or when using race gas.
+This will allow you to run one size pulley for the street and one for the track, or when using race gas.

 Exhaust should be considered at this point.
-The bolt in downpipe should be your first part of the exhaust to upgrade followed by removing the resonator.
-After that you can replace your front exhaust manifold with our Powerlog and next would be a ported rear manifold.
+The bolt in downpipe should be your first part of the exhaust to upgrade, followed by removing the resonator.
+After that you can replace your front exhaust manifold with our Power log, and next would be a ported rear manifold (discontinued- checkout our ZZP Rear Power Log).
 The factory mufflers are not restrictive and should be changed based on looks/weight/sound before all else.
-Once you’re making over 300WHP then we can talk about the performance aspect of a cat-back exhaust.
+Once you’re making over 300WHP, then we can talk about the performance aspect of a cat-back exhaust.
 The U-bend and/or resonator should cost $50-100 to be replaced by a local exhaust shop.
-You’ll want to pick up an O2 simulator if you are planning on eliminating your rear O2 sensor.
-And yes, this stuff is all emissions legal as you are not messing with the operation of the cat.
+You’ll want to pick up an O2 simulator if you are planning on eliminating your rear O2 sensor, and yes, this stuff is all emissions legal as you are not messing with the operation of the cat.
 Exhaust work is an excellent way to get rid of KR when running smaller pulleys.

 Easy mods from here include a water pump under-drive pulley, and a throttle body spacer.
 The Spacer will help get rid of KR, the WP UD pulley will free up a few top end HP.
 Both are inexpensive ways to continue the pursuit of more HP.